ranjithayandrapati/Machine-Learning-Algorithms/README.md

 These algorithms provide a foundation for solving a wide variety of supervised machine learning problems, including both regression (predicting continuous values) and classification (predicting discrete labels) tasks.

-- **LinearRegression.ipynb**
-  Implementation of Linear Regression for regression tasks, using the diabetes dataset.

-- **LogisticRegression.ipynb**
-  Implementation of Logistic Regression for binary classification, demonstrated with the breast cancer dataset.

-- **KNN.ipynb**
-  Implementation of k-Nearest Neighbors (kNN) classifier, including hyperparameter tuning and evaluation.

-- **DecisionTreeClassifier.ipynb**
-  Example of Decision Tree Classifier for classification tasks, with visualization and performance metrics.

 ## Requirements

 - Python 3.x